-Prior to their extirpation in the early 1980's, Coho Salmon (Oncorhynchus kisutch) in the Yakima Basin were once widely distributed among tributaries of the Yakima and Naches rivers (Fulton 1970; Chapman 1986), with annual adult returns numbering from 44,000 to 150,000 (Kreeger and McNeil 1993).
-Releases of hatchery reared Coho Salmon in the Yakima Basin began in 1983 with the first release of 324,000 smolts from the Little White Salmon Hatchery (YN 1997).
-In 1988, the YN and Washington department of Fish and Wildlife developed and implemented a reintroduction program that has successfully shown evidence of natural production in both the Yakima and Naches rivers.
-The highest return of adults (2014) from hatchery releases was greater than 25,000 fish; whereas in 1984 there was no escapement (n=0) of adult Coho Salmon returning to the Yakima Basin.
+Prior to their extirpation in the early 1980's, Yakima Basin Coho salmon (Oncorhynchus kisutch) were once widely distributed among tributaries of the Yakima and Naches rivers (Fulton 1970; Chapman 1986), with annual adult returns numbering from 44,000 to 150,000 (Kreeger and McNeil 1993).
+Releases of hatchery reared Coho salmon in the Yakima Basin began in 1983 with the first release of 324,000 smolts originating from the Little White Salmon Hatchery (YN 1997).
+In 1988, the Yakama Nation (YN) and the Washington Department of Fish and Wildlife (WDFW) developed and implemented a reintroduction program that has successfully shown evidence of natural production in both the Yakima and Naches rivers.
+The highest return of adults (2014) from hatchery releases and natural production was greater than 25,000 fish.

 Several alternative release strategies have been utilized in the reintroduction program over time in response to observations in long-term monitoring.
-For example, smolts were initially only released in the mainstem of the Yakima River (Dunnigan et al. 2002).
-Subsequently, releases have been expanded to include a range of different locations to understand how variable habitat conditions (geographical area or watershed) affect the survival and productivity of returning adult salmon.
-Habitat capacity/quality have a significant impact on growth rate and survival, and within the Yakima River Basin human alterations to the environment continue to exacerbate naturally limiting conditions by reducing the quality and quantity of available spawning and rearing habitat.
-On the other hand, broad habitat restoration programs are concurrently being implemented to improve the habitat condition in many areas of the river.
-Other exploratory methods for evaluating relative success have included variable life stages (parr vs. smolts) at release, different release times, and use of multiple outplant sources.
-In past years, the primary sources of Coho outplants have come from Yakima basin returns, Eagle Creek National Fish Hatchery and Washhougal hatchery.
-In total, about 500,000 juvenile coho have been released each year, directly from acclimation sites or from temporary mobile acclimation facilities operated in upstream locations in tributary streams of the Naches and upper Yakima rivers.
+Smolts were initially released in the mainstem of the Yakima River (Dunnigan et al. 2002), but subsequent releases have explored a range of different locations to understand how geographically and hydrologically diverse habitats within the Yakima Basin affect outmigration survival and adult returns.
+Habitat capacity and quality have a significant impact on growth rate and survival, and within the Yakima River Basin human alterations to the environment continue to exacerbate naturally limiting conditions by reducing the quality and quantity of available spawning and rearing habitat.
+On the other hand, broad habitat restoration programs are concurrently being implemented to improve habitat conditions in many Yakima Basin streams.
+Other exploratory release strategies have included variable life stages (parr vs. smolts) at release, different release times, and use of multiple outplant sources.
+In past years, the primary sources of Coho outplants have been Yakima Basin returns, Eagle Creek National Fish Hatchery and WDFW's Washhougal Hatchery.
+In total, about 500,000 juvenile coho have been released each year from permanent acclimation sites or from temporary mobile acclimation facilities operated in upstream locations in tributary streams of the Naches and upper Yakima rivers.

-Columbia River Coho Salmon typically spend one year in freshwater before out-migrating as yearling smolts in the spring (April-May).
-Adults commonly mature at sea for ~18 months before returning to natal streams as age-3 spawners.
-However, precocious, sexually mature males (jacks) may also return to spawn after 6 months at sea.
-Adult coho salmon generally migrate upstream at water temperature ranging from 7.2°C to 15.6°C (Reiser and Bjornn 1979 cited in Laufle et al. 1986) and its spawning occurs from late October to November, sometimes as late as December or January.
-Spawning normally occurs in riffles or where ground water seepages occur, in minimum water depth of 0.18 m, at water temperatures ranging from 4.4°C to 9.4°C, and velocities ranging from 0.3 to 0.91 m/sec (Thompson 1972, BOR 2007).
-The optimum temperature for coho salmon egg incubation was 4°C to 11°C (Davidson and Hutchinson (1938 cited in Sandercock 1991).
-Juvenile coho salmon survive best in low-gradient habitats (generally less than four percent, (Jones and Moore, 1999) and tributaries with a stream gradient less than 3% with complex and deep pools or beaver ponds Bradford et al. (1997) and Reeves et al. (1989).
-Coho salmon generally spend one growing season in freshwater and two growing seasons (about 18 months) in the ocean before returning as 3-year-old adults (Hassler 1987) to spawn in their natal streams (Beamish et al. 2004).
+Columbia River Coho typically spend one year in freshwater before out-migrating as yearling smolts (typically in April and May), then spend two growing seasons (about 18 months) in the ocean before returning as 3-year-old adults (Hassler 1987) to spawn in their natal streams (Beamish et al. 2004).
+Precocious, sexually mature males (jacks) may also return to spawn after a summer at ocean.
+Adult Coho generally migrate upstream at water temperature ranging from 7.2°C to 15.6°C (Reiser and

+Bjornn 1979 cited in Laufle et al. 1986) and spawn from late October to November, sometimes as late as December or January.

+Spawning normally occurs in transitions from pools or runs to riffles, in minimum water depth of 0.18 m, at water temperatures ranging from 4.4°C to 9.4°C, and velocities ranging from 0.3 to 0.91 m/sec (Thompson 1972, BOR 2007).
+The optimum temperature for coho salmon egg incubation was 4°C to 11°C (Davidson and Hutchinson 1938, cited in Sandercock 1991).
+Juvenile coho salmon survive best in low-gradient habitats (generally less than four percent; Jones and Moore 1999) and tributaries with a stream gradient less than 3% with complex and deep pools or beaver ponds (Bradford et al. 1997 and Reeves et al. 1989).